Freelancer Agreement Template, Free Download 2026

 You are hiring a freelance designer, writer, developer, or consultant for a specific project and need a written contract that defines the scope of work, deliverables, timeline, and payment terms before any work begins.
 The NY Freelance Isn't Free Act requires written contracts for engagements exceeding $800.

-A freelancer wants to protect themselves from scope creep by documenting exactly what is included in the project price and establishing a formal change order process for any additional work requested by the client after the agreement is signed.
+A freelancer wants to protect themselves from scope creep by documenting exactly what is included in the project price and establishing a formal change order process for any additional work requested by the client after the freelance agreement form is signed.

 Your company needs to establish that the freelancer is an independent contractor rather than an employee to avoid misclassification liability under the ABC test used in states like California under California AB5.
 A independent contractor agreement addresses similar classification concerns.